entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ## Overview

-The Entando Command Line Interface (CLI) is a set of scripts that accelerate the developer experience by automating or guiding a developer through common tasks such as quickly installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, etc.
+The Entando Command Line Interface (CLI) is a set of tools that accelerate the developer experience by assisting the developer with common tasks such as quickly installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, etc.

 ## Installation

 ### Prerequisites

-The basic requirements for the CLI include the following.
-The CLI scripts will verify the presence of essential tools, make sure the appropriate versions are used for a particular Entando instance, and install additional tools as needed.
+The basic requirements for the CLI vary depending on the category of developer tasks.
+The Entando CLI is able to install secondary dependencies using the `ent-check-env` tool as described [here](#check-environment).

 | Category | Prerequisite
 | :-: | :-: